DoD-Platform-One/monitoring/docs/kubernetes-monitoring.md

 ☞ Metrics Server is used exclusively for the implementation of [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)/[VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#readme) and kubectl top command and is not designed to be used for collection of metrics by monitoring solutions like Prometheus.
 ☞ Metrics Server may not be available in a k8s cluster out of the box and in such a case needs to be explicitly deployed within the kube-system namespace.

-The metrics for pod cpu and memory can be queried by making a request to the Kube API Server as follows.
+The metrics for pod cpu and memory can be queried by making a request to the Kube API Server as follows by substituting pod-name with the name of one of the pods running in kube-system namespace:

 ```
-controlplane $ kubectl get --raw /apis/metrics.k8s.io/v1beta1/namespaces/kube-system/pods/etcd-controlplane | jq
+$ kubectl get --raw /apis/metrics.k8s.io/v1beta1/namespaces/kube-system/pods/<pod-name> | jq
 {
   "kind": "PodMetrics",
   "apiVersion": "metrics.k8s.io/v1beta1",